mindflowai/mindflow/README.md

 1. `mf index ./`
     - To index the entire repo, this will go through all files recursively and generate search indexes for them.
     - :warning: Beware!
 Large code repositories may take a while and have a decent cost.
 It shouldn't be too expensive for normal repos, try it on a smaller one first.
+For context, the mindflow repo costs ~10 cents to index.
 2. `mf query ./ "Please summarize this repository."`
     - This will take the index you generated in the above step and use it as context for your question!